 Entrance Fees into the National Park to see the Snow monkeys

 Snow Monkeys Information

-We stayed at KoraKukan Jigokudani a traditional Japanese ryokan.
-Korakukan is the only remote accommodation in the national park near the snow monkeys.
-Guests need to walk the 30-minute uphill path with their luggage.
+We stayed at Korakukan Jigokudani a traditional Japanese ryokan.
+Korakukan is special because of the location.
+It’s the only accommodation in the national park near the Snow monkeys.
+It’s remote and guests have to walk the 30-minute uphill path with their luggage.

-The trek to the snow monkeys can get very slippery especially when the snow melts and turns to ice.
-Good walking boots are essential.
+The trek to the Snow monkeys can get very slippery especially when the snow melts and turns to ice so good walking boots are essential.

-During winter, it’s very cold and temperatures can drop below zero so warm clothes are essential.
-While observing the snow monkeys, visitors are standing on ice or snow so warm socks are also necessary.
+During winter, freezing temperatures usually drop below zero so warm clothes are essential.
+While observing the monkeys, visitors are standing on ice or snow so warm socks are also necessary.

-When travelling to popular destinations in Asia check the dates of public holidays in China.
-Travelling during these times can be very crowded.
+When travelling to popular destinations in Asia check the dates of public holidays in China as travelling during these times can be extremely crowded.